roytang/blog/content/replies/2014/01/cel36ei/index.md

 - comicbooks
 ---

-I wonder if something's up with ultimate reed, if he got something else from 616 while he and miles were separated.\n\nBendis also left something hanging with jjj.
+I wonder if something's up with ultimate reed, if he got something else from 616 while he and miles were separated.

+Bendis also left something hanging with jjj.
 He also mentioned on twitter that this is the last issue of ultimate spider-man ever, so whatever comes next probably has a different title